Founder & product insight

 What to do next

-For "Why Orena treats support messages as a habit design problem", choose one low-pressure action: use similar lighting before comparing progress photos.
-Use the related Orena guide for "Why Orena treats support messages as a habit design problem" when you want app support for that action.
-The useful signal for "Why Orena treats support messages as a habit design problem" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.
+For "Habit design: support messages", choose one low-pressure action: use similar lighting before comparing progress photos.
+Use the related Orena guide for "Habit design: support messages" when you want app support for that action.
+The useful signal for "Habit design: support messages" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.

 Evidence boundary